 I’ve created a page with all of the equipment I use calling Cooking Essentials.
 It contains absolutely everything along with links you can use to purchase or learn more about each item.
 Another resource is my Amazon Storefront.
-When you buy items directly from my storefront I receive a small commission, which helps offset the costs of running this website and providing y’all with free recipes and such.
+Both of these resources contain afflilate links, meaning I get a cut.
+It doesn’t cost you more.

 Are you sure I haven’t already?
-There are almost 1,000 posts on my Instagram page, so scroll back and explore!
-I don’t take suggestions for what I post on Instagram but if there’s anything you’d like to see me develop a YouTube tutorial and/or written recipe for fill out this form to make a recipe request.
-I’ll crosspost content to Instagram as applicable.
+There are over 1,000 posts on my Instagram page, so scroll back and explore!
+I don’t take suggestions for what I post on Instagram because that’s where I document what I’ve fed my family recently, but if there’s anything you’d like to see me develop a YouTube tutorial and/or written recipe ask me on Twitter.
+I’ll crosspost content elsewhere as applicable.

-I record under natural light using my iPhone XS Max.
-I use this cheap selfie stand to hold the phone while I’m doing my thing (it clips onto my countertops).
+I have every piece of equipment tagged in the Content Creation section of my Amazon Storefront.
+I take photos using my iPhone 12 Pro Max under natural light.
 I edit my videos using the InShot app with music that I own.
-My videos get flagged by record labels and removed all the time: there is no trick you can use to circumvent copyright restrictions.
+My videos get flagged by record labels and removed all the time: there is no trick you can use to circumvent copyright restrictions other than using it directly from the app’s available music library..

 Same thing: I use my iPhone and natural light.
-I edit the ingredients posts with HujiCam and the final dish photos with VSCO.
+I edit with VSCO.
+Ingredients photos used to be processed with Hujicam.

 Q: What’s in the squeeze bottle?